Egyptghost1/weifund-contracts/BUG-BOUNTY-DETAILS.md

 Thank you for visiting the WeiFund Bug Bounty.

 WeiFund is crowdfunding infrastructure on and for the Ethereum ecosystem.
-Successful bug hunters will be rewarded with up to $5,000 in ether and recognition on our website and github page (See Rewards & Rules section below for details).
+Successful bug hunters will be rewarded with up to $5,000 in ether and recognition on our website and github page (See Rewards &amp; Rules section below for details).

-Below you'll find all the details on this program.
-If you've already read this information and have found a bug you'd like to submit to WeiFund for review, please use this form: [Submit a Bug](https://goo.gl/forms/R0w3vaKdjv3s7SqY2).
+Below you&#39;ll find all the details on this program.
+If you&#39;ve already read this information and have found a bug you&#39;d like to submit to WeiFund for review, please use this form: [Submit a Bug](https://goo.gl/forms/R0w3vaKdjv3s7SqY2).

-A great place to learn about our platform's technical design and operation is in our [concise documentation](https://weifund.readthedocs.io/en/latest/).
+A great place to learn about our platform&#39;s technical design and operation is in our [concise documentation](https://weifund.readthedocs.io/en/latest/).

 In addition to reviewing our github repositories, [two WeiFund campaigns](https://weifund.surge.sh) serving as honey pots, are already live on the mainnet.
 WeiFund will be funding these campaigns over the course of the next two weeks.